 If this sounds familiar, let me tell you that I feel ya!
 Especially being more or less home-bound these days, I have fallen into some bad morning habits of late.

 But it stops now!

-In an effort to get on a more productive path, I have identified 4 tiny morning habits to focus on that are guaranteed to make me feel better all day, every day.
+In an effort to get on a more productive path, I have identified 4 tiny morning habits that I will focus on that are guaranteed to make me feel better all day, every day.